UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

 Multiplying and Slicing
 -----------------------

 You can apply this concatenation to slices as well, leading to some nicely concise code:

-from CodingBat: Warmup-1 -- front3

 .. code-block:: python